Jerry Lucas: College career

-1960 Olympics/International play
+1960 Olympics and international play

 In the wake of leading the 1960 NCAA champions, Lucas was also named to the 1960 U.S.A.
 Olympic team for the Rome Games that year.
 He had a sub-par Olympic Trials, due to fatigue from the NCAA final and the high altitude of the Trials in Denver, but still easily led all Trials players in rebounding.
 Initially named to the U.S. team as a reserve forward, Lucas begged Olympic head coach Pete Newell to try him at his natural center spot.
 Despite the fact that two 6'11" centers, Walt Bellamy and Darrall Imhoff, were present, Lucas got time at center and emerged as the regular starter for the U.S. team.
 The biggest game was played against the Soviet Union in September at the Palazzetto dello Sport in Rome, which the Americans won, 81–65.
 Lucas then scored 21 points in the gold medal final against Brazil to finish second to teammate Oscar Robertson for the team lead in scoring, with 134 points scored in the Olympics over eight games.
 Despite the physical play near the basket during those Games, Lucas received just six free throws total, but shot 80% from the floor to be a top scorer.

 Afterward, Coach Newell, whose California team had just lost to Ohio State and Lucas in the 1960 NCAA final, called Lucas "the greatest player I ever coached, and the most unselfish".
 The U.S. team also included future pro stars Jerry West, Terry Dischinger, Adrian Smith, and Bob Boozer.

-Lucas's international play also includes being named to a team of Amateur Athletic Union stars that toured the Soviet Union in mid-1961.
+Lucas's international play also includes being named to a team of AAU stars that toured the Soviet Union in mid-1961.
 That team played games in Moscow, Leningrad, and Kyiv with Lucas starring at center, and won all eight games played.
 The coach of the team was future Basketball Hall of Famer John McLendon.
 The team had gotten the Soviet invitation when the AAU Cleveland Pipers, owned by a young George Steinbrenner, had won the AAU national championship.
 At the time, Steinbrenner was considering Lucas as a future pro player, and maneuvered to invite him onto the tour team.
 In 1964, Lucas was also part of a team of NBA players that played behind the Iron Curtain in Poland, Romania and Yugoslavia.
 Having toured the Soviet Union in 1961 as that team's big star, Lucas was reportedly requested by these countries for the 1964 NBA tour.
 That team was coached by basketball Hall of Famer Red Auerbach and included several Boston Celtics, in addition to his Cincinnati pro teammate, Oscar Robertson.